HMS-Core/hms-flutter-plugin/flutter-hms-map/README.md

 - **Ground Overlays**: Adding ground overlays on the map with tons of modifications.
 - **Tile Overlays**: Adding tile overlays on the map with tons of modifications.

-This plugin enables communication between HUAWEI MAP Kit SDK and Flutter platform.
-It exposes all functionality provided by HUAWEI MAP Kit SDK.
+This plugin enables communication between Huawei Map Kit SDK and Flutter platform.
+It exposes all functionality provided by Huawei Map Kit SDK.

 [Learn More](https://developer.huawei.com/consumer/en/doc/development/HMS-Plugin-Guides/introduction-0000001050296908?ha_source=hms1)